tremho/odp-documentation/guide_book/src/how/ec/battery/7-traits.md

 The next section defines a simple custom error type for use in our mock battery implementation.
 This MockBatteryError enum currently has no variants — it serves as a placeholder that allows our code to conform to the expected error traits used by the broader embedded_batteries framework.

-By implementing core::fmt::Display, we ensure that error messages can be printed in a readable form (here, just "MockBatteryError") while we are building and running from our local machine in a std environment.
-Then, by implementing the embedded_batteries::smart_battery::Error trait, we allow this error to be returned in contexts where the smart battery interface expects a well-formed error object.
-The .kind() method returns ErrorKind::Other to indicate a generic error category.
+By implementing `core::fmt::Display`, we ensure that error messages can be printed in a readable form (here, just "MockBatteryError") while we are building and running from our local machine in a std environment.
+Then, by implementing the `embedded_batteries::smart_battery::Error` trait, we allow this error to be returned in contexts where the smart battery interface expects a well-formed error object.
+The `.kind()` method returns `ErrorKind::Other` to indicate a generic error category.

 This scaffolding allows our mock implementation to slot into the service framework cleanly, even if the actual logic is still forthcoming.